It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 But let the individual family members decide that.

-Why do we assume that the best use of the money individuals have worked all their lives for is in the hands of people like the Clintons and Ted Kennedy.
+Why do we assume that the best use of the money individuals have worked all their lives for is in the hands of people like the Clintons and Ted Kennedy?

 You know, you can preemptively give it away to charity.

-You don't have to know how to interpret that stolen by the government.
+You know how to interpret that?

-You know how to interpret that.
+Do you know how to interpret that?

 Warren Buffett is admitting he doesn't want the money to go to government.

-Uh and a lot of people, a lot of wealthy people set up foundations and they do this to keep the government from getting the money.
+And a lot of people, a lot of wealthy people set up foundations and they do this to keep the government from getting the money.

 They also keep themselves from getting the money when they do that.